Enhancing Safety in Steel and Aluminum Work

 • Regular Equipment Inspections

-Regular equipment inspections are crucial to identify potential hazards and ensure proper functioning.
+Regular equipment inspections help to identify potential hazards and ensure proper functioning.
 This includes conducting routine checks of machinery, tools, lifting equipment, and safety devices.
 Reviews should cover structural integrity, electrical systems, moving parts, and safety features.

 • Emergency Preparedness